Learn Confetti

 password hunter2

 Directives can also be terminated by a semicolon.
-This following snippet is equivalent to the previous example, except it uses a semicolon instead of a newline to separate the directives.
-Whitespace around the semicolon is insignificant, although this example adds it for clarity.
+The following snippet is equivalent to the previous snippet, except it uses a semicolon instead of a newline to separate the directives.
+Whitespace around the semicolon is ignored, though it’s added here for clarity.

 login jsmith ; password hunter2